district0x/district-ui-window-focus/README.md

 Event fired at mount start.

 #### `::set-focused [focused?]`
-Sets whether window/tab is focused
+Event fired when window/tab is focused or blurred.
+You may want to use [re-frame-forward-events-fx](https://github.com/Day8/re-frame-forward-events-fx) to hook into this event.

 #### `::stop`
 Cleanup event fired on mount stop.